 • Economic damages.
 These damages are compensatory damages intended to compensate for actual economic losses, such as medical bills, lost income, and property damage.

 • Non-economic damages.
-These damages are awarded for the purpose of compensating a claimant for damages like physical pain and suffering, mental or emotional pain or anguish, loss of consortium, disfigurement, physical impairment, loss of companionship and society, inconvenience, loss of enjoyment of life, injury to reputation.
+These damages are awarded for the purpose of compensating a claimant for damages like physical pain and suffering, mental or emotional pain or anguish, loss of consortium, disfigurement, physical impairment, loss of companionship and society, inconvenience, loss of enjoyment of life, and injury to reputation.

 • Exemplary damages.
 These are also called punitive damages, and these are awarded as punishment for especially bad behavior that results in harm.